Hugo22O/Hugo220-License/README.md

 ## Contact

-If happend to have any question regarding this license please e-mail me at info@alone4.life
+I don't have any contact information as of this moment.

 ## Populair repositories  using the Hugo220 License